JuliaLang/julia/doc/src/manual/arrays.md

     `CartesianIndex` and arrays of `CartesianIndex` are not compatible with the `end` keyword to represent the last index of a dimension.
-Do not use `end` in indexing expressions that may contain either.
+Do not use `end` in indexing expressions that may contain either `CartesianIndex` or arrays thereof.

 #### Logical indexing